serverless/blog/posts/2017-10-13-designing-pragmatic-tool-event-gateway.md

   - MaciejWinnicki
 ---

-[The Event Gateway](https://serverless.com/blog/introducing-serverless-event-gateway/) is our most recent announcement.
-For us, it's a project born out of passion for the serverless movement as much as it is a practical tool motivated by an industry need.
+[The Event Gateway](https://serverless.com/blog/introducing-serverless-event-gateway/) is our most recent announcement—and honestly, it's a project born out of passion for the serverless movement as much as it is a practical tool motivated by an industry need.

 Serverless development is still fresh, lacking in best practices and tooling.
 But people use it because the payoffs are worth the pain.